yunkunrao/tendermint.com/content/intro/getting-started/deploy-testnet.md

 visit [http://localhost:46657](http://localhost:46657) in your browser to see the other endpoints.

-For more details, see the <router-link to="/docs/guides/using-tendermint">Using Tendermint Guide</router-link>.
+For more details, see the [Using Tendermint Guide](/docs/guides/using-tendermint).

 ## Deploy a Tendermint Testnet